-A. The Communicable Disease Control and Prevention Bureau (CDCPB), a bureau in the Department of Public Health and Human Services (DPHHS), ensures that all confidential information collected, used, and archived by programs within the Bureau remains secure through compliance with the CDCPB Security and Confidentiality Policy (CDCPB S&C).
+A. The Epidemiology and Scientific Support Bureau (ESSB), a bureau in the Department of Public Health and Human Services (DPHHS), ensures that all confidential information collected, used, and archived by programs within the Bureau remains secure through compliance with the ESSB Security and Confidentiality Policy (ESSB S&C).
 The procedures and practices outlined in this policy are consistent with more general confidentiality policies of DPHHS.

-The CDCPB S&C outlines the appropriate use and protection of confidential information, protected health information, potentially identifying information, and analysis and presentation of non-aggregated small denominator and numerator data, for justifiable public health purposes.
-Examples of justifiable public health use by a CDCPB program include, but are not limited to: disease surveillance, disease investigation coordination and reporting, data analysis, and report writing.
+The ESSB S&C outlines the appropriate use and protection of confidential information, protected health information, potentially identifying information reported to DPHHS as required by ARM 37.114, as well as analysis and presentation of non-aggregated small denominator and numerator data, for justifiable public health purposes.
+Examples of justifiable public health use by a ESSB program include, but are not limited to disease surveillance, disease investigation coordination and reporting, data analysis, and report writing.

-The CDCPB S&C complies with Montana law to ensure transparency of government.
-The Policy does not restrict the collection, use, and release of aggregate summary statistics or data pre-approved by the Overall Responsible Party (ORP).
-The Policy complies with Montana law to protect confidentiality.
+The ESSB S&C complies with Montana law to ensure transparency of government.
+The policy does not restrict the collection, use, and release of aggregate summary statistics or data pre-approved by the Overall Responsible Party (ORP).
+The policy complies with Montana law to protect confidentiality.
 The Montana legal standard is that it should not reasonably be possible to identify an individual using aggregate summary statistics.

 The ORP may waive policy restrictions when they determine that it is not reasonable to identify an individual from aggregate summary statistics or the public health benefit outweighs any potential harm that may come from the exemption.
-When a data request is not covered in the CDCPB S&C Policy, the appropriate Section Supervisor, ORP, and

-State Epidemiologist may review and authorize a data release when the public health benefit outweighs any potential harm that may come from the release.
+When a data request is not covered in the ESSB S&C Policy, the appropriate Section Supervisor, ORP, and State Epidemiologist may review and authorize a data release when the public health benefit outweighs any potential harm that may come from the release.